 EIB's assessment centres are used to measure the behavioural and managerial skills of candidates using a variety of assessment techniques and the EIB competency framework, which will be introduced to all candidates shortly.

 The final stage of the EIB recruitment process is the interview.
 The purpose of the interview is not simply to test your knowledge of investment banking but also to determine if you as a person have developed the right skills to handle the job.
 The key attributes desired by the interviewer are numeracy, decision-making, leadership, verbal communication, and time management.
 When preparing for the interview, note any real life examples in which you have displayed these attributes.

 Some of the most common questions asked during the recruitment process for the EIB are:

 Prepare a few questions of your own to ask at the end of the interview.
 Doing so demonstrates a high level of interest in the job in question, as well as shows general initiative.
 This may also present a chance to provide more information about yourself that you feel will impress the interviewer but which did not come up in the interview itself.

 Try to relax—the interview begins the moment you step into the building.
 Preparation beforehand is proven to boost your confidence and give your application its greatest chance of success.
-Our free guide to interviews PDF has some useful tips to help you get over this last hurdle.
+Our interview preparation package can help you get over this last hurdle.